jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

 ## How Entitlements Work

-Entitlements operate at the `AdaptableFunction Level`.
+Entitlements operate at the **AdaptableFunction Level**.

 Each Entitlement has 3 potential `AccessLevel` values:

--*Full** - the AdaptableFunction is fully visible and editable
+-**Full** - the AdaptableFunction is fully visible and editable

--*Hidden** - the function is completely hidden from the user - it does not appear in any menus, toolbars, tool panels etc.
+-**Hidden** - the function is completely hidden from the user - it does not appear in any menus, toolbars, tool panels etc.

--*ReadOnly** - the function is visible and preconfigured items can be used but they cannot be edited, nor new ones created.
+-**ReadOnly** - the function is visible and preconfigured items can be used but they cannot be edited, nor new ones created.

->ReadOnly* is designed for when you want to let users use the reports or layouts you have pre-configured but not to be allowed to create their own.
-As a result it is typically used for AdaptableFunctions which can pre-load objects like 'AdavancedSearch', 'Export', 'ConditionalStyle' etc.)
+>ReadOnly is designed for when developers want to let users access the reports or layouts they have pre-configured but not to be allowed to create their own.
+As a result it is typically used for AdaptableFunctions which can pre-load objects like 'AdavancedSearch', 'Export', 'ConditionalStyle' etc.

+## Default Access Level
-Note:  By default every AdaptableFunction has the Entitlement of **Full**.
-However this behaviour can be changed through setting the `DefaultAccessLevel` property.  e.g. it can be set to 'Hidden' and then only AdaptableFunctions explicity permissioned in Entitlements will be available.
+By default every AdaptableFunction has the Entitlement of **Full**.

+However this behaviour can be changed through setting the `DefaultAccessLevel` property.

+For instance, it can be set to 'Hidden' and then only AdaptableFunctions explicity permissioned in Entitlements will be available.

 ## Setting Entitlements

-There are 2 ways to provide Entitlements:
+There are 2 ways to provide Entitlements in Predefined Config:

-1. a 'hard-coded' list provided via the `FunctionEntitlements` property
+1. **a 'hard-coded' list** provided in the `FunctionEntitlements` property

-2. via a function which you reference in Predefined Config and provide the implementation in userOptions section of Adaptable Options.
+2. **a function** the name of the function is referenced in Predefined Config and the implementation is provided in the [UserFunctions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of AdaptableOptions).

-  > This funtion will be called each time an Entitlement is checked, provided via the `EntitlementLookUpFunction` property
+  > This function will be called each time an Entitlement is checked allowing developers to store entitlements on a remote permission server that can update in real time.

-### Example: Setting Entitlements via `FunctionEntitlements` property
+### Example: Setting Entitlements via FunctionEntitlements property

  ```ts
  export default {